milonmaze/privacy-terms-observatory-beta/protonmail.com/privacy-policy.md

 7. Modifications to Privacy Policy

 Within the limits of applicable law, the Company reserves the right to review and change this Privacy Policy at any time.
 As long as you are using the Services, you are responsible for regularly reviewing this Privacy Policy.
 Continued use of the Services after such changes are performed shall constitute your consent to it.

+In case of discrepancy between the English version of these Terms and any translated version, the English version shall prevail.